TruncatedDinoSour/armour/doc/d/pDB-1.md

     -   `u`: Username
     -   `p`: Private value of the entry (password, TOTP key)

-The only reserved fields are the lowercase ASCII letters + numbers (36 identifiers), so use them with caution.
+The only reserved fields are the lowercase ASCII letters (26 identifiers), so use them with caution.
+Other identifiers, allbeit not standard, you can use as custom attributes.

+This is only a "simple entry", it has to be separated into blocks as described below.

+### Chunking

+A simple entry cannot be added to the entry database on its own, it first has to be chunked and padded.

+1. First, construct a simple entry.
+2. Then split that entry into `block_size` chunks
+3. Pad the last chunk to be exactly `block_size` bytes
+4. Prepend a `block_identifier_size` byte block identifier (just not all NULLs as that is considered an empty chunk) to every single block
+5. Try to fill already empty chunks with data, or create new chunks by appending them to the data

+So, in conclusion, a _single_ block would look like:

+    [block_identifier_size byte identifier][block_size bytes from the simple entrty]

+#### Empty chunks

+Empty chunks are chunks which have the identifier for all NULL bytes.

 ### Validation